 By James Watts | Senior Product Manager at Mitek

-Check fraud remains a significant threat to financial institutions and their customers.
+While check verification systems are helpful, check fraud remains a significant threat to financial institutions and their customers.
 Despite a decrease in the number of checks being used, the rate of fraud has still been on the rise within this particular area.
 The American Bankers Association reported that in 2020, attempted check fraud increased to $15.1 billion, accounting for 60% of attempted identity theft and banking fraud against deposit accounts.
 The leading check fraud categories were counterfeit checks, forged signatures, and return deposited items across all deposit channels, including over the counter, online fraud, and in-clearing.

 Check fraud has spiked in the U.S. as thieves use tried and true tricks to steal checks.
 It could be as simple as stealing checks out of a mailbox and using editing software to alter the name, or writing counterfeit checks.
 What’s new is the sale of these checks on the dark web.
 With access to greater distribution, fraudsters have a wide market of buyers who are constantly trying to figure out ways to take advantage of the weakest link within the system.